 Parents of children who have limited mobility or any other kind of physical need are encouraged to contact the school to visit us and talk about how the school can help accommodate their child's needs.
 We will do everything we reasonably can to meet the needs of children and adults with accessibility challenges.
-The school has an accessibility plan and an Equality statements on the website which give more information.
+The school has an accessibility plan and an Equality Policy which gives more information.

-How will the school prepare and support my child to join the setting or transfer to a new setting?
+9. How will the school prepare and support my child to join the setting or transfer to a new setting?